Search terms

 - `meeting (work OR meetup) personal` returns files that contain `meeting`, `personal`, and either `work` or `meetup`.

-To exclude a word from the search results, add a hyphen (`-`) in front of it:
+To exclude, or negate, a word from the search results, add a hyphen (`-`) in front of it:

 - `meeting -work` returns files that contain `meeting` but not `work`.